 2. Master the Filters

-First up: Filter for the dates you’re staying.
+First up: Enter the dates you’re staying.
 Don’t waste your time looking at amazing homes only to find out they’re not available the days you want to stay.
-Next, filter for the number of guests.
-I like to filter by the number of beds or bedrooms when traveling with friends or coworkers (under “More filters” button).
+Next, click “Filters” and make sure you pick “entire place” if you want to ensure you’ve got the whole place to yourselves – not just a spare bedroom.

-I also like to set a maximum price that my travel companions and I are willing to pay per night.
-While it’s fun to look at the expensive ones, it can bog you down and take extra time to search.
+If you’d rather stay in a house than a condo or apartment, you can also filter those results by property type.
+We also like to set a maximum price per night: While it’s fun to look at the expensive ones, it can bog you down and add extra time to your scouring.

 Read our master guide to finding refundable Airbnb stays to make sure you’re booking a stay that will meet your needs.